-Below you can find regulations included in the new law:
+Regulations included in the new law:

-a.
-You need to buy apartments with a million value of IDR 5 billion in Jakarta (around USD 328,000), according to the new investment requirements
+- You need to buy apartments with a million value of IDR 5 billion in Jakarta (around USD 328,000), according to the new investment requirements

-c.
-You can buy one property only
+- You can only buy one property

-d.
-You need to keep your stay-permit when you own the property
+- You need to keep your stay-permit when you own the property

 With the new law in place, you can buy second-hand units (which wasn’t the case before), and you can mortgage your property in a bank or local financial institution.

 Yet, the government plans to relax ownership regulations even more.